TyroneSWG/Tarkin/dsrc/README.md

-# SWG Source DSRC/Script Repo
+# Tarkin TC Data Source

-This repo was forked from Stella Bellum.
-Please credit them (notably Cekis) if you use any of the work here.
+This repo is constantly changing.
+Expect hella broken code.

-## Pull requests are welcome and encouraged
+## For now, avoid pull requests until we get to a distro stage with Taanab.